On the Radar

 Industry Insights

-including significant growth in crypto assets and the rise of gen AI and data
+including significant growth in crypto assets, the rise of generative AI, and

 To help the SEC meet its responsibilities under the Sarbanes-Oxley Act, the SEC’s